draios/onprem-install-docs/6.X/6.9.0/docs/01-command_line_arguments.md

 `--argo-git-apps-dir (string)`

 Relative path from the repo root that will contain the folder with ArgoCD apps definitions. (default "argocd").
 This will be replaced within the ArgoCD apps definition files.
-If we look at the example above the correct value for this would be `argocd-projects/sysdig/argocd`.
+If you consider the example above, the correct value for this would be `argocd-projects/sysdig/argocd`.

 `--argo-git-charts-dir (string)`